jameshgrn/rulesofriveravulsion/README.md

 ```zsh
 poetry run python figure_plotting/Figure4_interactive.py
 ```
-will open a GUI that allows you to load a DEM and GeoJSON file and perform a random walk simulation on the DEM using a PyQt5 application for visualizing and interacting with Digital Elevation Models (DEMs), GeoJSON files, and the softmax random walk:
+Will open a GUI that allows you to load a DEM and GeoJSON file and perform a random walk simulation on the DEM using a PyQt5 application for visualizing and interacting with Digital Elevation Models (DEMs), GeoJSON files, and the softmax random walk:

 ![Figure 4 output](readme_images/fig4output.png)